 Reading the index

-The Internet Accessibility Index is fully interactive, simply click on the column header to sort the index by individual data points.
+The Internet Accessibility Index is fully interactive, click on the column header to sort the index by individual data points.
 To reset the table, click the ‘Rank’ or ‘Accessibility Score’, or refresh the page.

 You can also download the data to browse offline, and an embed code is available via the sharing options in the top right-hand corner of the table.